Opioid Overdose: Causes, Signs, and Treatment

 Buprenorphine is a narcotic opioid medication and Naloxone, as we now know, binds to opioid receptors to block the effect of opioids.
 This medication is meant to be used with other therapeutic techniques to allow an individual to wean off of opiates slowly.
 Additional medications for the treatment of OUD, or opioid use disorder, are methadone and Vivitrol.

-Take the first step today to start finding your way home from an opioid addiction, contact Avenues Recovery today.
+Take the first step today to start finding your way home from opioid addiction by contacting Avenues Recovery.
+You’ll join the roster of thousands of patients who’ve found healing and hope through our professional staff and facilities.

 Related Reading